labsyspharm/scimap/docs/pl/sm.pl.gate_finder.md

 point size in the napari plot.

 `image_id` : string, optional *(The default is None)*
-The ID under 'ImageId' for the image of interest.
+The ID under 'imageid' to load the image of interest.
+Only useful when multiple images are being analyzed together.

 `seg_mask` : string, optional *(The default is None)*
 Location to the segmentation mask file.